Pilots struggled to control plane that crashed in Indonesia

-Lion Air pilots struggled to maintain control of their Boeing jet as an automatic safety system in the Boeing jet repeatedly pushed the plane's nose down, according to a draft of a preliminary report by Indonesian officials who are looking into last month's deadly crash.
+Lion Air pilots struggled to maintain control of a Boeing jet as its automatic safety system repeatedly pushed the plane's nose down, according to a draft of a preliminary report by Indonesian authorities investigating last month's deadly crash.

 Continue Reading Below